709-218-7927 The Landfall Garden House 60 Canon Bayley Road Bonavista, Newfoundland CANADA A0C 1B0 |

 Paying Off a Huge Debt

-About ten years ago I retired in debt.
+About seven years ago I retired in debt.
 How much debt?
 I borrowed cash from a friend to pay my rent.
 I owed Canada Revenue Agency for one thing, having pled relief from interest and penalties for a few years, the time was up.

 Came the day that Canada Revenue Agency telephoned me.
 Catherine, with a calm voice waded right in with “How are you?”
 Fine.
 “Are you getting back on your feet?”
 Yes.
 After about a minute of circling Catherine did not move in for the kill.
 Instead she managed to get me to talk about myself (my favourite subject) and how I was raised (not to be in debt to anyone), my lifestyle, and so on.
 Catherine did not mention my balance, which then began to drive me crazy, so I just up and asked her to get it out of the way.